Facts and Questions

 What’s the difference between the mini-cast and the full episode podcast?

 The length of the conversation!
 Mini-casts will be between five and ten minutes long.
 Full episodes will be 15-30 minutes long.

 Who should appear on the podcast?

-This is up to you, but we would recommend you and the honoree participate in the recording so the honoree feels comfortable and you can help guide the conversation if needed.
+This is up to you, but we recommend you and the honoree participate in the recording so the honoree feels comfortable and you can help guide the conversation if needed.